-- The atrium sprinkler system must be designed as a separate sprinkler zone.
+• The atrium sprinkler system must be designed as a separate sprinkler zone.

 In addition, a separate manual isolation valve and a separate water flow switch must be located in an accessible location.
-A tamper switch must be provided on all such valves. - Atrium smoke control systems must be installed using the exhaust method in accordance with the requirements in the IBC.
+A tamper switch must be provided on all such valves.